antonioclim/netENwsl/SPECIAL_REPORT.md

 ## Disclaimer and Conflict of Interest

-This report was written by the authors of the CLIM&TOMA/ASE-CSIE materials, which creates an obvious conflict of interest.
+This report was written by the authors of the CLIM&TOMA/ASE-CSIE materials (which decrease objectivity and creates an obvious conflict of interest).
 We acknowledge that absolute objectivity is an ideal we strive towards rather than a certainty we possess.
 Readers are encouraged to verify the cited sources independently and form their own opinions.

 In other words: yes, we are showing off a bit, but we are trying to be fair about it.